ConYel/my_site_two/README.md

 People demand freedom of speech as a compensation for the freedom of thought which they seldom use.
 — Søren Kierkegaard

+We must be free not because we claim freedom, but because we practice it.
+— William Faulkner